dbnyu/OpenBirdcageBuilder/README.md

 ### Webapp Usage
 - Enter all required values (including any necessary optional values for bandpass predefined caps or tubular leg dimensions)
 - For "No Shield" enter zero for the shield radius
+- For solid wire Legs or End Rings, select "Tubular" and set the Inner Diameter to 0.
 - Click "Calculate!"

 ### Code API